Ahnsh028/CG-Project/README.md

 # CG-Project

+##Subject of project

-    Subject of project is 'Visualization model of changes caused by ultraviolet exposure'.
+  'Visualization model of changes caused by ultraviolet exposure'.

-## first
+## First

   Implementing a scene where your hands get burned.